JohnChuyma/JohnChuyma/README.md

 ## 🔐 About Me

 - 🎓 B.S. in Cybersecurity Emmaus University
-- 🛠️ IT Help Desk Analyst with enterprise experience (Active Directory, Intune)
+- 🛠️ IT Analyst I
 - 🧠 Passionate about security engineering, malware analysis, and detection systems
 - 📊 CompTIA CySA+, Security+, Network+ certified